 Medtner's music has fared reasonably well on disc.
 There is a good choice of recordings of the sonatas, concertos and chamber music.
 All the piano works have now been recorded, most of them multiple times.

 Medtner's lack of popularity, particularly in the decades following his death, resulted in rather few recordings being made until modern times.
 A few pianists, notably Rachmaninoff and Edna Iles, championed Medtner's music in the composer's lifetime but left no commercial recordings; others, including Moiseiwitch and Gilels, made only a handful.
 Medtner's own recordings provide the best survey of his music in the early years.
-All the commercial recordings for HMV and Columbia, and some unpublished ones, are available on CD.
+All the commercial recordings for HMV and Columbia, including some unpublished ones, are available on CD.
 There is the potential for more historic recordings to appear if the BBC releases broadcasts from its archives.

 The songs have not attracted the same degree of interest.
 This is particularly unfortunate as they contain some of Medtner's finest music and have a directness of expression that can appeal to those who find the piano music too intellectually demanding.
-The lack of popularity of the songs has been ascribed to technical difficulties for both singers and accompanists (Schwarzkopf famously commented that they were among the hardest things she ever had to sing), but that hardly applies today and a more likely explanation is lack of awareness (the Fischer-Dieskau Book of Lieder does not mention Medtner at all).
+The lack of popularity of the songs has been ascribed to technical difficulties for both singers and accompanists (Schwarzkopf commented that they were among the hardest things she ever had to sing), but that hardly applies today and a more likely explanation is lack of awareness (the Fischer-Dieskau Book of Lieder does not mention Medtner at all).
 The unavailability of many songs in printed editions has not helped.
 Medtner himself recorded a selection with the sopranos Oda Slobodskaya, Tatania Makushina, Margaret Ritchie and Elisabeth Schwarzkopf, which are available for download from this site.
-Some the later songs still await their first recording, and many are only available on LPs and deleted CDs.
+Some the later songs still await their first recording, and others are only available on LPs and deleted CDs.

 For information on recordings of specific works please see under Works.